 Honestly.
 The tomato watermelon mixture becomes a salad with the simple addition of delicious olive oil, a tad of vinegar (it’s easy to over do this, so be sure to measure), and some salt and pepper…that’s all you need.
 Trust me on this one and save the feta for this Greek cornbread recipe!

 Heirloom tomatoes (all heirloom produce actually) are grown from seeds that haven’t been altered, modified, or cross-breeded in at least 50 years.

 While many seeds are altered for a number of reasons (shelf-life, color, etc.), heirloom seeds are not – and they often have the best flavor because of it!

 There are actually heirloom watermelon varieties as well, but they aren’t too common.

 Why does Basil Brown?

-I love topping this watermelon salad with basil and pine nuts because it makes it a little more savory – not so sweet.
+I love topping this watermelon salad with basil and even pine nuts because it makes it a little more savory – not so sweet.
 The combination of basil and pine nuts gives a nice pesto flavor occasionally, which is nice.